vecnathewhisperd0/mandb/README.md

  * Read ChangeLog for details of recent source code changes.
  * Read docs/TODO for future plans.

-The C source requires an ANSI C compiler.
+The C source requires an C99 compiler.

 ## Copyright and licensing